Pabau GO app

 Crossuite

-Crossuite is a cloud-based practice management platform built for allied health professionals across Europe, with a dedicated setup for osteopaths in independent, group, and multidisciplinary practices.
+Crossuite is a cloud-based practice management platform built for allied health professionals across Europe.
+It has a dedicated setup for osteopaths in independent, group, and multidisciplinary practices.
+If your team spans several disciplines, our guide to physiotherapy clinic management software covers the same ground from the physio side.

-• Customisable clinical notes: Design patient notes and treatment protocols specific to your discipline, or choose from a library of pre-built forms tailored to osteopathy and allied health.
+• Customizable clinical notes: Design notes and treatment protocols for your discipline, or start from a library of pre-built osteopathy and allied health forms.

 • Patient portal: Patients book online 24/7, complete digital intake forms in advance, sign consent documents, and manage their own appointments.